Important facts and information to know when visiting Kuwait

-- The Scientific Centre – includes an aquarium, IMAX cinema and Discovery Centre
+- The Scientific Centre – includes an aquarium, IMAX cinema and Discovery Centre.

 - Sheikh Abdullah Al-Salem Cultural Centre – a new addition to the museum district of Kuwait City

 - Popular parks and playgrounds include the Shaab Leisure Park, the Aqua Park (behind the Kuwait Towers), music and water display next to Discovery Mall and the cities largest, Al Shaheed Park.

-- Failaka Island – important historic island
+- Failaka Island – important historic island 20km off the coast.

-For a more detailed family-friendly guide we recommend you check out this listing by Kuwait Moms Guide
+For a more detailed family-friendly guide we recommend you check out this listing by Kuwait Moms Guide.

 Kuwait with Kids – Our Travel Stories